kurbaniec-tgm/kpm/README.md

 **KPM** is a simple, web-based password manager.
 The backend is nearly completely written in Kotlin, the web-interface is based on JavaScript with jQuery.

 Why?
-I want to have access to my passwords all the time and be independent, I do not want to share my credentials to some else.
+I want to have access to my passwords all the time and be independent, I do not want to share my credentials with someone else.

 ## Requirements